 The Company has adopted terms of reference for its Remuneration Committee which establishes the Remuneration Committee purpose and responsibilities, establishment, composition, authority and duties.
-The Remuneration Committee is comprised of three members of whom all are independent non-executive Directors (Ray Hodgkinson, Dr Andres Antonius, and James Strauss as Committee Chairman).
+The Remuneration Committee is comprised of two members of whom all are independent non-executive Directors (Dr Andres Antonius, and James Strauss as Committee Chairman).

 The Remuneration Committee assumes general responsibility for assisting the Board in respect of remuneration policies for the Company and to review and recommend remuneration strategies for the Company and proposals relating to compensation for the Company’s officers, directors and consultants and to assess the performance of the officers of the Company in fulfilling their responsibilities and meeting corporate objectives.
 It has the responsibility for, inter alia, administering share and cash incentive plans and programmes for Directors and employees and for approving (or making recommendations to the Board on) share and cash awards for Directors and employees.

 The Company has adopted terms of reference for its Corporate Governance Committee which establishes the Corporate Governance Committee purpose and responsibilities, establishment, composition, authority and duties.
-The Corporate Governance Committee is comprised of three members of whom one is an executive Director, Mark Hohnen, and two are non-executive Directors, Raymond Hodgkinson and James Strauss, the latter being Committee Chairman.
+The Corporate Governance Committee is comprised of two members of whom one is an executive Director, Mark Hohnen, and one is a non-executive Directors, James Strauss, the latter being Committee Chairman.

 The responsibility of the Corporate Governance Committee is to provide for the Board’s effectiveness and continuing development.
 The Corporate Governance Committee will generally assist the Board in developing the Company’s approach to its own governance by: